-A beautiful track which winds its way through the stunning alpine environment for 10km.
-This three to four hour hike takes you through a valley of lush beech forest, emerging above the tree line to look out onto the best view of the Rob Roy Glacier.
+A beautiful track that winds its way through the stunning alpine environment for 10km.
+This three to four-hour hike takes you through a valley of lush beech forest, emerging above the tree line to look out onto the best view of the Rob Roy Glacier.

 4. Routeburn Track